Impicklerick12/PhotoMarketplace/README.md

 Eager loading was implemented to improve the N+1 query issues.
 By using the includes and find methods, and specifying any relations, we are able to limit the database quiries and find the exact matching data point from the params.

+##### Future Implementations

+In the near future there are several functions that I would love to implement in PhotoPlace.
+The first is the search function, which allows a user to easily search through the profiles, listings and categories.

 ##### Sitemap
 ![PhotoPlace Sitemap](docs/photoplace_sitemap.png "Portfolio Sitemap")